- The Myth: More Ad Spend = More AI Visibility

 What is the difference between Google Ads and AI search citations?

 Not necessarily.
 Google Ads still drive traffic for transactional searches where buyers are ready to purchase today.
-But with 65% of searches now ending without a click, you should allocate part of your budget to AI visibility.
-The most effective strategy combines paid search for immediate traffic with AI optimization for long-term compounding authority.
+But with 65 percent of searches now ending without a click, you should allocate part of your budget to AI visibility.
+The most effective strategy combines paid search for immediate traffic with AEO for long-term compounding authority.

 How do AI platforms decide which businesses to recommend?